 Does a dental bridge damage your teeth?

-The dentist shaves your teeth down if you decide to get a removable, traditional bridge.
+If you get a removable, traditional bridge, the dentist shaves your teeth down.
 This helps the crowns that hold the bridge stay in place.
 Alternatively, no teeth are damaged if you decide on an implant-supported bridge.

 What happens if you get a cavity under a bridge?

-We can fix cavities with fillings if you develop a tooth infection under your bridge.
+If you develop a tooth infection under your bridge, we can fix cavities with fillings.
 This does not happen if you do your part by brushing at least twice a day, flossing regularly, and maintaining your bridge.

 Does a dental bridge feel natural?

 Yes.
 Today’s modern dental bridges are as natural-looking as ever.
-Visit your dentist for the best results and avoid going with cheaper over-the-counter options.
+Visit your dentist for the best results, and avoid using cheaper, over-the-counter options.

 What causes pain under a dental bridge?